 This past week, I picked basil in my garden and made pesto — a typical garden activity for August or September, but it’s late October in Minnesota and the garden has been growing strong since early April.
 The petunias on my front porch are in full — glorious, really — bloom, and with the wimpy frosts we’ve had, many annuals that have never been covered are still blooming like it’s mid-July.

 We’ve enjoyed more than six months of solid gardening in Minnesota this year — a season that is by my estimate at least two and maybe four weeks longer than normal.
-The combination of a near perfect winter in 2009-2010 with plenty of snowfall and an early snow melt followed by very moderate spring temperatures put most gardens two weeks ahead of normal this spring.
+The combination of a near perfect winter with plenty of snowfall and an early snow melt followed by very moderate spring temperatures put most gardens two weeks ahead of normal this spring.
 On the backside of the season, an extended Indian summer has lengthened bloom and harvest times.

 Whether this is an aberrant year or the hallmark of a trend, it is both exciting and frightening to Minnesota gardeners.
 The prospect of another few weeks of warm weather means our gardening choices expand significantly.
 Japanese maples — no problem.
 Peach trees — sure, give them a try.
 Harvest lettuce from April until Thanksgiving — you can do it with a little cover.
 Suddenly, we’re gardening more like Chicago or Des Moines than Fargo or Winnipeg.
 But with more heat (and possibly more precipitation) come new bugs and diseases and a great deal more uncertainty.
 Can we plant longer season vegetables, like some melons and tomatoes, confidently?
 Or should we stick with proven plants and varieties?
 How much can gardeners “push the zone”?